ankit-jha/commands/README.md

     G
         go the end of the file

-Use:
+Use below command to yank all lines.

     :%y+

-to yank all lines.

 Explanation: